eversonscherrer/wpeif2022/README.md

   - Ubuntu 18.04 (Bionic beaver)
   - Ubuntu 20.04 (Focal fossa)

-# Diagram

- Overview
-This repository has all the files needed to run the topology and which was put as an example in the article "FreeRouter in a Nutshell: A "Protocoland'' routing platform for Open and Portable Carrier-Class Testbeds" sent to WTESTBEDS - 1st Testbeds Workshop.

 # Freertr
 Freertr is a control plane: Router OS process speaks various network protocols, (re)encap packets, and exports forwarding tables to hardware switches.
 Basically, it is only necessary to install the Java Runtime Environment (JRE).
 Below is demonstrated how to install it on operating systems: Linux, Windows and macOS.